lawaloa/SQL_Project_4/README.md

 ### 💭 Reflection
 ---

-This part of the project reminded me why I love data engineering.
+This part of the project reminded me why I love data analysis.
 It’s not just about writing SQL — it’s about **understanding relationships**, **optimizing queries**, and **making data tell a coherent story**.

 Every join felt like connecting the dots in a mystery, and when the final table came together, it finally made sense.
 It was a small but satisfying victory in my journey toward becoming a better data storyteller.